CodepathFinalProject/Bibliophile/README.md

 Authentication and onboarding
 * [X]	User can sign in using Facebook OAuth
-* [ ]	Upon first-time login, User must enter his home address
+* [X]	Upon first-time login, User must enter his home address
-* [ ] After entering in address, User must enter in his Venmo information

 Bookshelf
 * [x] User can view books in his Bookshelf.
 User can also add books by pressing "ADD"
 * [x] User can add books to his bookshelf by either manually filling in ISBN or by scanning the barcode.
 Books without ISBN numbers will not be accepted
 * [x] After a book is recognized, information about the book is autofilled, such as book thumbnail, description, author, rating, etc...
-* [x ] To finish adding a book, User needs to enter in mandatory information (book condition, price)
+* [x] To finish adding a book, User needs to enter in mandatory information (book condition, price)

 Details
-* [ ] Selecting a book on his bookshelf takes User to the Details page, which displays book name, author, ISBN, description, cover picture, rating
+* [X] Selecting a book on his bookshelf takes User to the Details page, which displays book name, author, ISBN, description, cover picture, rating
 * [x] User can edit the condition of his book or delete the book from his bookshelf

 Search